SergeiOssokine/droughwatch_capstone/docs/user_guide/inference_pipeline.md

 ![](./imgs/architecture.svg)

-To provision these resouces, we use Terraform (both for AWS resouces _and_ the local Grafana dashboard).
+To provision these resources, we use Terraform (both for AWS resources _and_ the local Grafana dashboard).
 The necessary variables are all configured automatically with `setup_inference_infra`, except for sensitive values (the database credentials and ssh key for ssh tunnel connection).
 You can find the Terraform infrastructure [here](https://github.com/SergeiOssokine/droughtwatch_capstone/tree/main/inference/setup/tf) for AWS resources in the inference step, and [here](https://github.com/SergeiOssokine/droughtwatch_capstone/tree/main/inference/observability/tf) for local `Grafana`/`Docker` resources in the observability step.
 A complete, automatically-generated list of all AWS resources, can be found [here](tf_aws.md).